ascvorcov/TensorBoardFileWriter/README.md

-# TensorBoardFileWriter
+# TensorBoardProgressWriter
-Port of python implementation of TensorBoardFileWriter for CNTK.
+Port of python implementation of TensorBoardProgressWriter for CNTK.

-Contains implementation of TensorBoardFileWriter and sample C# .net core application which uses it.
+Contains implementation of TensorBoardProgressWriter and sample C# .net core application which uses it.

 CNTK python bindings contain implementation of TensorBoardProgressWriter, which dumps model learning progress into log file format, accepted by TensorBoard visualization tool.